BattleOfPlassey/blogasaurus/blog/why-you-shouldn-t-develop-a-mobile-app.md

 description: Blog By Palash Shrivastava
 hide_table_of_contents: false
 slug: why-mobile-app
-title: Why You Shouldn't Develop a Mobile App
+title: Why You Should Not Develop a Mobile App
 draft: true

 ---
 Don't get me wrong, I love mobile apps!
-I create them, I work closely with a React Native development team and we develop iOS app for internal business usage.
-Also I spend a lot of time on my phone.
+I create them, I work closely with a React Native development team and we develop iOS apps for internal business users.
+Also, I spend a lot of time on my phone.
 And I want to share my observations so you don’t spend a lot of time and money building an app that doesn’t advance your business goals (or may even hurt them).

 Let’s start with some challenges.

-##### 1. A cheap app damages your brand
+##### 1. A bad app damages your brand

-A cheap app performs poorly, feels clunky, and frustrates user every time they use it. **If you can’t or won’t spend the money to do it right, don’t build a mobile app**.
+A cheap app performs poorly, feels bulky, and frustrates user every time they use it. **If you can’t or won’t spend the money to do it right, don’t build a mobile app**.

-##### 2. A useless app doesn’t grow your brand
+##### 2. A not so useful app doesn’t grow your brand

 Let’s say you create an app, and while it is beautiful and easy to use, it’s also useless.
 That sounds harsh.
 What I mean is, the functions it provides are not ones that users need or will want to take on their phone.